forestdatapartnership/whisp/README.md

 5. This lookup table of Geo IDs is then appended to the results from Whisp.

 ### Adding risk indicators to your results
-7. Finally, functions at the end of the notebook allow the user to add EUDR risk indicators to the table.
-NB: these risk indicators are still at the experimental stage.
+7. Finally, functions at the end of the notebook allow the user to add risk indicators to the table.
+NB: these risk indicators are still at the experimental stage and aim to support compliance with deforestation-related regulations.

 ### Intermediate Output